phphd/exceptional-validation/README.md

 In this example, `RegistrationViolationsFormatter` is used to format constraint violations for both `LoginAlreadyTakenException` and `WeakPasswordException` (though you are perfectly fine to use separate formatters), enriching them with additional context.

-## Limitations

-### Capturing multiple exceptions at once

-Typically, validation process is expected to capture all errors at once and return them as a list of violations.
-However, the whole concept of exceptional processing in PHP is based on the idea that only one exception could be thrown at a time, since only one logical instruction is executed at a time.

-In case of Symfony Messenger, this is somewhat overcome by the fact that `HandlerFailedException` can wrap multiple exceptions collected from the underlying handlers.
-Though, currently there's no way to collect more than one exception from the same handler because of the limitations of sequential computing model.

-We are currently thinking about the issue and trying to anticipate the solution that will allow capturing multiple exceptions.
-Most likely the solution will be based on some ideas from the interaction combinators computing model, where code is no longer considered as a mere sequence of instructions, but rather as a graph of interactions that are combined and reduced on each step of evaluation.